Ph.D. in Business Administration with a major in Management Information Systems

 All MIS doctoral students must take six TAR courses from the disciplines of mathematics and/or statistics.
 These courses provide the tools and skills necessary to understand and conduct rigorous empirical research in Information Systems.

-All MIS doctoral students must take courses in the following four topics:
+All MIS doctoral students must take the following four TAR courses:

 Plus two courses on topics such as the following: